Board and Advisors

 Mark M. Colodny is a managing director of Warburg Pincus.

-He joined Warburg Pincus in 2001 and focuses on technology, media and telecommunications investments in media, Internet and information companies.
+He joined Warburg Pincus in 2001 and is co-head of the technology, media and telecommunications team.
 Mr. Colodny also is a member of the firm’s executive management group.
 Previously, he served as senior vice president of corporate development at Primedia, where he ran the mergers and acquisitions group.

 Mr. Colodny began his career as a journalist at Fortune magazine.
 He is a director of A Place for Mom, Evidon, iParadigms, Liaison International, MultiView, OnTargetJobs and Slickdeals, and is also chair of ProPublica’s Business Advisory Council.
 He is a member of the Council on Foreign Relations.
 He received an A.B. from Harvard University, an M.B.A. from Harvard Business School and a J.D. from Harvard Law School.

 Henry Louis Gates, Jr.